joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/oop-continued/README.md

 - The card objects should go in an array
 - There should be a method that 'shuffles' the deck, the card objects can be reordered
 - As each play happens, two cards are given to the player and two are given to the computer player - these cards are removed from the array of card objects
+- Sum the values of the two cards that each player has
+  - The one that is closer to a value of 21 wins
+  - If the two values are the same, it is a tie
+- Bonus
+  - if a player has an Ace and a losing score, change the value of Ace to be 11, then check if this is a winning score
+  - allow for multiple rounds to be played
+  - keep a bankroll, allow players to make bets
+  - Use React to build a user interface and allow the game to be played there [very simple version example](https://vigorous-kepler-feaec9.netlify.app)

 Write down any questions you have about this model, what information is needed?
 What other considerations are there?